 Second-degree involuntary manslaughter, under RSMo § 565.027, involves criminal negligence.
 In these cases, a person fails to recognize a serious risk that a reasonable person would have noticed and avoided.

-Manslaughter vs. Murder in McDonald County, MO: Key Legal Differences
+Manslaughter vs. Murder in McDonald County, MO: What’s the Difference—and Why It Matters

 The difference between manslaughter and murder in McDonald County, MO can significantly impact sentencing and long-term consequences.